mongodb/specifications/source/client-side-encryption/tests/README.rst

 Each of the following test cases must pass for each of the supported types (``DecimalNoPrecision``, ``DecimalPrecision``, ``DoublePrecision``, ``DoubleNoPrecision``, ``Date``, ``Int``, and ``Long``), unless it is stated the type should be skipped.

+Tests for ``DecimalNoPrecision`` must only run against a replica set. ``DecimalNoPrecision`` queries are expected to take a long time and may exceed the default mongos timeout.

 Before running each of the following test cases, perform the following Test Setup.

 Test Setup